jisc-services/Public-Documentation/PublicationsRouter/api/v3/ProviderOutgoingNotification.md

 ## JSON Data Structure

-The JSON structure of the model is as follows:
+The full JSON structure of the model is shown here.
+However, the structure returned by an API request will only have elements for which data exists; where no data is available the element will be omitted from the structure.

 ```json
 {